The UK has removed all but seven of the remaining countries on the red list.

 - The USA: The USA will be on the government’s amber list.
 In places like Orlando, Disney World is open for business, as are the other major theme parks and attractions.
 Or for a beach-based getaway, you’ll find beauty spots like Florida’s Clearwater Beach or Malibu in California, with few restrictions in place.

 - Mauritius: Mauritius was removed from England’s red list earlier this year.
-The island has a relatively low number of cases, however it’s worth noting that international flights are currently suspended, so it will depend on the island’s own restrictions when the UK’s lift.
+The island has a relatively low number of cases, and is now accepting some international flights.

 - Mexico: A lot of people are asking is Mexico on the red list?
-Mexico’s case numbers are currently falling, and the country hasn’t been closed to British passengers, so as restrictions ease in the UK, Mexico will be on the amber list.
-Holiday hotspots like Los Cabos were the first to welcome back travellers in the wake on last year’s worldwide shutdown, and the region continues to host visitors safely.
+Mexico moved to the red list on 8 August.
+Holiday hotspots like Los Cabos were the first to welcome back travellers in the wake on last year’s worldwide shutdown, and will hopefully be able to welcome them back safely soon.

 Other ‘amber’ countries